When To Coach vs Mentor | Coaching Skills for Leaders

 Secondly, your advice is not as good as you think it is.
 By jumping to conclusions your advice might be worse than if your team member had come to their own conclusions.
 Even worse, due to the manager power dynamic, they might act upon your advice even if they know it's the wrong thing to do.

-When I coach and mentor Technology Leaders it's often surprising how leaders feel their role is to give advice.
+When I coach and mentor leaders it's often surprising how leaders feel their role is to give advice.
 Developers are rewarded for solving problems and advising on solutions.
-Technology Leaders often take this belief into leadership positions.
+Leaders often take this belief into leadership positions.
 It often takes an event such as an overwhelming workload or stress for leaders to explore other alternatives.

-To raise awareness of the choices in a given situation I teach Technology Leaders the differences between coaching and mentoring:
+To raise awareness of the choices in a given situation I teach Leaders the differences between coaching vs mentoring

 "Let's think through this problem together.
 I'll share some ideas, from my experience, that could help you."